pantheon-systems/documentation/source/_docs/solr-drupal-8.md

 ### Install the Search API Pantheon Module

-1. Navigate to the project's root directory on your local, then checkout a new branch from master:
+1. Navigate to the project's root directory on your local computer, then checkout a new branch from master:

     ```
     git checkout -b solr master